mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 Warning: some journal files were not opened due to insufficient permissions. rajith@node-1:/$
 ```
-This is a Linux command, the warning shows because I am running it as a noon-root user.
+It is a Linux command.
+The warning shows because I am running it as a non-root user.
 Ignore it for now.
 {: .notice--info}
 {: style="text-align: justify;"}

 ### [Container runtime](https://kubernetes.io/docs/concepts/overview/components/#container-runtime)

 The container runtime is the software that is responsible for running containers.
-Kubernetes supports several container runtimes like Docker,containerd,CRI-O etc. In my current setup I am using docker as container runtime.
+Kubernetes supports several container runtimes like docker, container, CRI-O etc. In my current setup, I am using docker as the container runtime.
 Like, kubelet docker also running a Linux service.
 Let’s have a look at it.
+{: style="text-align: justify;"}

 ```yaml
 root@node-1:~# systemctl status docker